terminusdb/terminusdb-tutorials/getting_started/javascript-client/lesson_2.md

 client.setApiKey(process.env.TERMINUSDB_ACCESS_TOKEN);
 ```

-If you are using TerminusCMS, you can find the information of your endpoint, team, and API token from the [TerminusCMS dashboard](https://dashboard.terminusdb.com/) under profile.
+If you are using TerminusCMS, you can find the your endpoint, team, and API token in the [TerminusCMS dashboard](https://dashboard.terminusdb.com/) under profile.

-Now we are all ready, the last thing to do is to insert the documents:
+The last thing to do is to insert the documents:

 ```javascript